Syndication

 6. Live connections.
 One of the easiest ways to develop new content is to present an on-going series of free interviews and teleseminars which are recorded and transcribed.
 Live events create deadlines that overcome procrastination and prompt action.
 Your enthusiasm builds, and your voice changes, when you’re projecting to a live audience, and the ideas flow as they tend to during conversations.

 7. Crowd-sourcing.
 Many profitable personal brands have been based on tapping into the power of others, often by providing an opportunity for others to share their expertise and ideas.
-By soliciting success stories and examples of mistakes made and lessons learned, or even just commenting on the videos found on the TED.Org site, ( not only taps into the power of story, but provides a foundation for your critical analyses and observations.
+By soliciting success stories and examples of mistakes made and lessons learned, or even just commenting on the videos found on the TED.org, ( not only taps into the power of story, but provides a foundation for your critical analyses and observations.

 Personal branding sense demands efficient content creation

 The above are just a few of the ways you can save time while building your personal brand with helpful and relevant content.
 There’s no time to waste!
 If you want to succeed in the Web 2.0 world, you must establish your personal brand, and personal brands dependent content.
 Your ability to build your personal brand is, ultimately, tied to your ability to save time creating content.
-Do you agree?
-What’s your favorite time-saving technique?
-Do you have a tip you’d like to share with others?
-Submit your ideas as comments, below.

 to Save Time while Building Your Personal Brand